 - A well-managed golf cart battery is important to the efficient operation of your vehicle.
 Keep the tops of each cart battery dry, safe, and tight.

 - When performing golf cart battery repairs, keep in mind that all golf cart battery cells should be filled only after charging, not while charging.
-Cover the battery cells (called water fill holes) with filtered water 0.25 to 0.5 inch above the plates (not tap water).
+Cover the battery cells (called water fill holes) with filtered water 0.25 to 0.5 inches above the plates (not tap water).

 - Use enough cart batteries to keep the golf car batteries charged.
 Try to perform a refresh charge every 45 to 60 days, or more frequently in hot and humid regions.